NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 A plot of the resonant frequency versus the ring radius is shown below for subpixel smoothing (red) and no smoothing (blue).
 Included for reference is the "exact" (black) computed using *no smoothing* at a resolution of 60 pixels/μm.
 The no-smoothing result shows "staircasing" effects which are artifacts of the discretization.
 The subpixel-smoothing result varies continuously with the ring radius similar to the high-resolution result which is at a resolution six times larger.
 The inset shows the scalar $H_z$ field profile of the resonant mode for a structure with inner radius of 1.9 μm.

 This particular resonant mode has a [quality (Q) factor](https://en.wikipedia.org/wiki/Q_factor) of ~10<sup>7</sup> at a frequency of 0.25 and radius of 2.0 μm.
 This means that roughly 4x10<sup>7</sup> optical periods are required to accurately resolve the field decay due to the Fourier uncertainty relation.
-Instead, [`Harminv`](Python_User_Interface.md#harminv) can resolve the Q using just ~1000 periods.
+Instead, [`Harminv`](Python_User_Interface.md#harminv) can resolve the $Q$ using just ~1000 periods.
 This is nearly a four orders of magnitude reduction in the run time.

 <center>
 ![](images/ring_vary_radius.png)